AsposeCAD/blog/_posts/2018-10-08-Clarifying layouts Model and Paper spaces in Aspose.CAD.md

 ## How to see my paper space layouts using Aspose.CAD?

 <a href="https://products.aspose.com/cad">Aspose.CAD</a> supports all that, but has a bit different terminology.
 Both model space and paper space's layouts are called layouts, and model space just has a specific layout name - "Model".
 To select which layout to export, create an array of layout names (of string type, of course) and set <a href="https://apireference.aspose.com/net/cad/aspose.cad.imageoptions/cadrasterizationoptions/">CadRasterizationOptions</a>'s instance's <a href="https://apireference.aspose.com/net/cad/aspose.cad.imageoptions/cadrasterizationoptions/properties/layouts">Layouts</a> property with that array.
 Then all specified layouts will be exported at once as different pages, so if you do want to export several layouts at once, use PDF or TIFF as output format.
+If you specify an single-page output format, only the first specified layout will be exported.
 See the following example:
 ```csharp
 using (Aspose.CAD.Image image = Aspose.CAD.Image.Load("source.dwg"))
 {